How to do a Literature Review? Best Tips on Writing a Literature ReviewOctober 18, 2022

 In the first sentence, you should introduce yourself and briefly overview your background.
 For example, you could say something like, "My name is John Smith, and I am a recent graduate of XYZ University.”

-You should address your motivation for applying to the program in the second paragraph.
+In the second paragraph, you should address your motivation for applying to the program.

 In the third paragraph, you should discuss your relevant experience.

 - What relevant work experience do you have?